Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Quadratic variation estimates and stability results

-From the monotonicity of both sides of this inequality with respect to $r$, we can take $r=p$.
-We have used that $\max|Y^{i,j}_{0,T}|$ has finite moments of all orders since as shown in Paragraph \ref{par:maximal inequalities} $\max|Y^i_{0,T}|$ and $\max|Y^i_{0,T}|$ are in ${\mathbb L}^p_{\exp}$.
-Hence, we have the desired convergence.\\[1mm] \rmi \rmc In the bounded case, thanks to Corollary \ref{cor:V estimates}, the conditional total variation $\mathbb{E}[|V^n|_{\sigma,T}|\cF_\sigma]$ are uniformly bounded by $C_V$.
+(i.c) In the bounded case, thanks to Corollary~\ref{corVestimates}, the conditional total variation $\mathbb{E}[|V^n|_{\sigma,T}|\cF _\sigma ]$ are uniformly bounded by $C_V$.
 To obtain the BMO convergence, we have to modify the previous proof, by using an integration by parts formula involving the conditional variation of $B^{i,j}$,